mist64/c64ref/kernal/kernal_dh.md

 3. If STOP key is not pressed, then branch (BNE) to step 7 to RTS with the accumulator containing last value in $91.
-4. If STOP key is pressed, then JSR FFCC (the Kernal CLRCFlN vector) to clear serial I/O and reset default input and output devices, returning with accumulator cleared to 0.
+4. If STOP key is pressed, then JSR FFCC (the Kernal CLRCFIN vector) to clear serial I/O and reset default input and output devices, returning with accumulator cleared to 0.
 5. STA C6, the number of characters in the keyboard buffer, thus clearing the buffer.